wseaton/configmap-generator-operator/readme.md

 ## Tools Required

 * `rustup` and `cargo` to do local rust development (of course!)
-* `opm` used to generate the operator bundle image
 * `podman` or `docker` to build container images
+* `opm` used to generate the operator bundle image, [download here](https://github.com/operator-framework/operator-registry/releases)
-* `operator-sdk` as a development aid for quick testing
+* `operator-sdk` as a development aid for quick testing, [install instructions](https://sdk.operatorframework.io/docs/installation/)

 ## Building the Operator itself

-For packing Rust code in containers you have a lot of options.
-The simplest mechanism is to use a multi-stage build, with the rust builder image compiling the binary in `release` mode, and then copying that into a minimal linux distro container of your choice.
+For the packaging of Rust code in containers you have a lot of options.
+The simplest (and most oft recommended) mechanism is to use a multi-stage build, with the rust builder image compiling the binary in `release` mode, and then copying that into a minimal linux container image of your choice.
+This has the advantage of very small container sizes, without bundling the build tools and/or dev dependencies into the final product.

-For compatibilty purposes I am using `fedora:35` as the final base image, as it ships with new versions of libraries that play nicer w/ nightly rust.
+For compatibility purposes I am using `fedora:35` as the final base image, as it ships with new versions of libraries that play nicer w/ nightly rust.
 In production you'd likely switch to something very minimal like alpine, rhel's ubi-micro, or something custom.

 ## ClusterServiceVersion

-To give instructions on how to install the operator, alongside some of its capabilities, we need to make a ClusterServiceVersion manifest.
+To give OLM instructions on how to install the operator, alongside describing some of its requirements and capabilities, we need to make a `ClusterServiceVersion` manifest.

 ```yaml
 apiVersion: operators.coreos.com/v1alpha1